ora-io/ora-stack/packages/orap/README.md

   - ~~`return true` to identify handle success, and entering `onSuccess`~~
   - ~~`return false` to identify handle failed, and entering `onFailed`~~
 - It will automatically detect success and failed and call the `onSuccess` and `onFailed` hooks
+- this fn is essentially a middleware, so it has all the features of middleware

 **.cache(sm: StoreManager)**
 - set the store to cache the tasks